 There are few regulations regarding what can be added to personal care products, so I have learned to check ingredient lists, even on “all natural” or organic products, which can sometimes be far from natural or safe!

 Pure Haven Essentials (former Ava Anderson Non Toxic) has a convenient list of chemicals to avoid that I also have seen listed on multiple other reputable websites.
-So I will use their list as a guide when comparing Trader Joe’s products and their ingredients.
-The list from Pure Haven Essentials is in a PDF format, or you can look at the same list written down by another blogger but in a different format, both very informative in their own ways.
+I used to have a link to their list, but after they changed their website I can no longer find it.
+However, here’s the same list written down by another blogger, for you check out.

 Need more information?
 Some links to helpful articles and websites: